ospur/hgn-pyhop/README.md

 ## Introduction

-HGNpyhop is a modificaition of [Pyhop](https://bitbucket.org/dananau/pyhop/).
+HGNpyhop is a modification of [Pyhop](https://bitbucket.org/dananau/pyhop/).
 It works with Hierarchical Goal Networks (HGN) instead of Hierarchical Task Networks (HTN).

 ## License